ortus-docs/bxorm/modeling/entities.md

 }
 ```

-By default, the entity name will be the CFC file name - minus the file extension, of course.
+By default, the entity name will be the boxlang class file name - minus the file extension, of course.
 We can modify the entity name via the `entityname` annotation:

 ```js
 class persistent="true" entityname="Author" {